truenas/middleware/docs/userguide/index.rst

 When adding disks to increase the capacity of a volume, ZFS supports the addition of virtual devices, known as vdevs, to an existing ZFS pool.
-A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3.
-**Once a vdev is created, you can not add more drives to that vdev** ** **
-; however, you can stripe a new vdev (and its disks) with the **same type of existing vdev**
+A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3. **Once a vdev is created, you can not add more drives to that vdev**; however, you can stripe a new vdev (and its disks) with the **same type of existing vdev** in order to increase the overall size of ZFS the pool.
+In other words, when you extend a
-** **
-in order to increase the overall size of ZFS the pool.
-In other words, when you extend a ZFS volume, you are really striping similar vdevs.
+ZFS volume, you are really striping similar vdevs.
 Here are some examples:

 *   to extend a ZFS stripe, add one or more disks.
 Since there is no redundancy, you do not have to add the same amount of disks as the existing stripe.

 *   to extend a ZFS mirror, add the same number of drives.
-The resulting striped mirror is a RAID
-    10. For example, if you have 10 drives, you could start by creating a mirror of two drives, extending this mirror by creating another mirror of two drives, and repeating three more times until all 10 drives have been added.
+The resulting striped mirror is a RAID 10.
+For example, if you have 10 drives, you could start by creating a mirror of two drives, extending this mirror by creating another mirror of two drives, and repeating three more times until all 10 drives have been added.